CommutativeGrid/commutazzio/README.md

 # Commutazzio

-Commutazzio is a Python package designed for computing topological invariants of commutative ladders.
+**Commutazzio** is a Python package designed for computing topological invariants of commutative ladders specified in the paper [Refinement of Interval Approximations for Fully Commutative Quivers](https://arxiv.org/abs/2310.03649).

-Examples and documentation will be added soon.
+We are continually expanding our library with more examples and extensive documentation.

 ## Installation

 This package is compatible with Python 3.10 and may not work correctly with earlier versions.
-Before installing Commutazzio, you need to install `fzzpy`.
+To install Commutazzio, please first install fzzpy as a prerequisite.
 Follow these steps for a smooth installation process:

 1. **Install fzzpy:**

-   Visit the [fzzpy GitHub repository](https://github.com/CommutativeGrids/fzzpy) and follow the instructions provided there to install `fzzpy`.
+   Navigate to the [fzzpy GitHub repository](https://github.com/CommutativeGrids/fzzpy) and follow the instructions provided there.

 2. **Install commutazzio:**